Inspire the Next Generation!

 • Community Groups: Be a Mentor to teenagers or adult learners who plan to progress to third-level.

 Each year, community mentoring is growing and we encourage Community Mentors to use their training to get involved with other local organisations.
-Why not reach out to Daire (project coordinator), use our resources, and encourage your preferred organisation to get involved?
+Why not reach out to the organisation staff, use our resources, and encourage your preferred organisation to get involved?

 Mentoring sessions will take place in-person at the educational institution where possible and online as an alternative.

-Please don’t hesitate in contacting Molly: Project Coordinator by email ([email protected]) with any questions and/or queries you may have.
+Please don’t hesitate in contacting Molly by email ([email protected]) with any questions and/or queries you may have.

 Community Mentor Training